trevorwslee/ACalculatorApp/README.md

 ## Add Some Jetpack Compose Code to Call `get_greeting`

-The first thing to realize is the we need to get hold of the `WebView` in order to be able to call its special tailored methods
+The first thing to realize is that we need to get hold of the `WebView` in order to be able to call its special tailored methods

-To achieve, we need to refactor the code a bit so that the `WebView` is created explicitly outside of `SimpleInternBridgeWebView` like
+To achieve this, we need to refactor the code a bit so that the `WebView` is created explicitly outside of `SimpleInternBridgeWebView` like
 ```
 ...
     setContent {